 - On official travel with a requirement to report to another location armed and prepared for duty immediately upon landing.

-- Escorting an in custody prisoner, or on a round trip ticket returning from escorting or traveling to pick up a prisoner.
+- Control of a prisoner, or on a round trip ticket returning from escorting or traveling to pick up a prisoner.

-Common examples of travel that do not meet the threshold for carriage of accessible weapons are:
+Common examples of travel that does not meet the threshold for carriage of accessible weapons are:

-- Possess the status of a retired, contract, reserve, auxiliary or annuitant law enforcement personnel.
+- Individuals possessing the status of a retired, contract, reserve, auxiliary or annuitant law enforcement personnel.

 - Law enforcement officers who have not been granted general arrest authority and/or are limited specifically to governmental facilities.